TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Select Your Internship Location

-Germany was my choice because I had been studying German for several years and wanted to improve my vocabulary and speaking skills.
-However, I also wanted to take advantage of Germany’s position as a leader in environmental conservation, and I spent two months doing so via an internship with my host city’s environmental office.
+I chose Germany because I studied German for several years and wanted to improve my vocabulary and speaking skills.
+However, I also wanted to take advantage of Germany’s position as a leader in environmental conservation, and I spent two months doing so through an internship with my host city’s environmental office.
 Finally, the country appealed to me because of its history, public transportation, and culture.
 I lived and studied in Erlangen, a relatively small city of 100,000 people outside the metropolitan center of Nuremberg in Bavaria.

 Let your goals and experiences determine your path when choosing a foreign location.
 If you are a college student, your institution may offer programs in collaboration with foreign universities.
 For many students enrolling in academic programs in a foreign institution, their primary and professional goals may play a huge role in determining which country they are best suited to succeed.